curiousest/curiousest.github.io/_posts/2019-09-07-what-Im-looking-for-in-my-next-job.md

 # 2019

-I want to leverage my experience and concentrate on the [activites I like](/2019/09/07/activities-guiding-my-professional-career.html) so that I consistently am a high performer and enjoy the work I do.
+I want to leverage my experience and concentrate on the [activities I like](/2019/09/07/activities-guiding-my-professional-career.html) so that I consistently am a high performer and enjoy the work I do.

 ## What I value